nicwulab/phage_screen_HA_stem_Ab/README.md

 - [x] Removal of redundancy and marking of duplications
 - [x] Top list for the AntiBody
 - [x] Blast analysis of L/H chain
-- [ ] Removal of low-quality bases in L/H region
 - [x] Counting of reads
 - [ ] Analysis of variations
 - [x] exponential regression